Dheeraj1326/BulkEmailByUsingPython/README.md

 ## Generate password for Gmail using the steps given below.

-1. For that you go to your Gmail application.
+1. Go to your Gmail application.

-2. Click your Gmail profile.
+2. Click on your Gmail profile.

-3. Then click manage your account.
+3. Then click on manage your account.

-4. Click setting
+4. Click on Settings

-5. Scroll down and click to 2 step verification.
+5. Scroll down and click on 2 step verification.

 6. Enter your Gmail password.

 7. Verify your number.

-8. After that you go to same process again and there is app password is now visible.
+8. Repeat the same procedure again and  app password is now visible.

 9. Select app to Mail and device to other.

 10. Then you create a name To allow script.

-11. This will generate an password to your account.
+11. This will generate a password to your account.

 12. Which you will use to send bulk mail.